Company: Rosenberg & Estis at P.C.

-Arthur C. Silverman, Esq., Partnerat Duane Morris LLP, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in Construction Law.
+Arthur C. Silverman, Esq., Rosenberg & Estis at P.C., has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in Construction Law.

-The landmark skyline of New York City has taken its shape over the years thanks in part to attorneys like Mr. Silverman who offer valuable legal representation for owners and developers in the city.
-He is an award-winning partner of Duane Morris LLP, an AV Preeminent Attorney peer-rated by Martindale-Hubbell, and is slated to be featured in The Best Lawyers in America, Construction Law Section, of the U.S. News/Best Lawyers from 2007 to 2018.
+The landmark skyline of New York City has taken its shape over the years thanks in part to attorneys like Mr. Silverman, who offers valuable legal representation for owners and developers in the city.
+Mr. Silverman is presently a member of Rosenberg & Estis at P.C., where he heads its constructional law practice.
+He is a former award-winning partner of Duane Morris LLP, an AV Preeminent Attorney peer-rated by Martindale-Hubbell, and is slated to be featured in The Best Lawyers in America, Construction Law Section, of the U.S. News/Best Lawyers from 2007 to 2018.
 Mr. Silverman was selected to receive the Marquis Who’s Who Humanitarian Award and the Albert Nelson Marquis Lifetime Achievement Award, and has appeared in the pages of Who’s Who in America, Who’s Who in American Law, Who’s Who in the East, and Who’s Who in the World.

 Born in Lewiston, Maine to Louis A. Silverman and Frances Edith Silverman in 1938, Mr. Silverman attended the Massachusetts Institute of Technology to earn a BS in electrical engineering and industrial management in 1961, the same year he married his wife Donna Linda Zolov.
 He worked for General Electric as an engineering assistant while earning a JD from Columbia University in 1964.
 He has since accrued many years of experience with construction dispute resolution, and was a general counsel for one of America’s largest construction companies for over 20 years.
 These years inform Mr. Silverman’s insights into construction law, including cost control and budget development, which have been useful in his participation with a 2007 Special Mayoral Commission for a number of New York public projects.
 Some of his insights are documented in a 2009 article in The Voice, called “Getting the Most for Owners in Construction Contracting.”